raspberrypi/libcamera/Documentation/guides/ipa.rst

 stop() informs the IPA module that the camera is stopped.
 The IPA module shall release resources prepared in start().

-A configure() method is recommended.
+A configure() function is recommended.
 Any ControlInfoMap instances that will be used by the IPA must be sent to the IPA from the pipeline handler, at configure time, for example.